Jackson’s Bay, 1874-1879: Resolutely Untamed

 The Arawhata river, north of Jackson Bay, in 2010.

-Transport overland was never going to be easy for settlers.
-They relied on provisions delivered by steamer.
-Jackson’s Bay itself may have provided the best natural harbour on Westland’s coast, but the hills and the widest Arawata river hemmed it in.
+Transport overland was never going to be a viable option.
+Jackson’s Bay itself may have provided the best natural harbour on Westland’s coast but the hills and the rivers hemmed it in, and all provisions had to be delivered by steamer.

 _______________

-The New Zealand government allocated £20,000 for Jackson’s Bay, a site chosen by a Westland Select Committee.
+New Zealand’s colonial government allocated £20,000 for Jackson’s Bay, a site chosen by a Westland Select Committee.
 Decision makers either did not consider negative aspects of the area, or glossed over them.
-Government ministers and their advisers in Wellington seemed unaware of the brutal and unrelenting climate, the density of the forested interior, and the obstacles facing anyone building anything on a craggy terrain that habitually dislodged tree avalanches.
+Government ministers and their advisers in Wellington seemed unaware of the brutal and unrelenting climate, the density of the forested interior, and the obstacles facing anyone building anything on such a craggy terrain.

 At first, the inducements created more applicants than positions.
 Westland’s superintendent, James Bonar, wrote to immigration minister Harry Atkinson telling him of the “great care” he had taken in selecting suitable candidates.7